Dumfries and Galloway is a beautiful part of Scotland, a lovely destination for a holiday, often missed by visitors heading further North.

-Dumfries and Galloway is a beautiful part of Scotland, a lovely destination for a holiday, often missed by visitors heading further North.

 Dumfries and Galloway is a beautiful part of Scotland, often missed or bypassed by visitors heading further North.

-Dumfries and Galloway is a great destination for a holiday and CASTLE CREAVIE HAY BARN HOSTEL is a lovely place to use as a base.
+Dumfries and Galloway is a great destination for a holiday.
 It is also a great place for children to meet working dogs and see a sheep farm in a beautiful location.
-You can view a map of South Scotland on this website showing the location of Castle Creavie and other hostels and Bunkhouses.
+You can view a map of South Scotland on this website showing the location of hostels and Bunkhouses.

 Galloway is one of my favorite places so when Independent Hostels UK asked if I was interested in writing about the Haybarn it was an easy decision.
-About four miles from the attractive town of Kirkcudbright Castle Creavie Farm nestles in a rolling landscape which provides pasture for a large flock of sheep.
+About four miles from the attractive town of Kirkcudbright in a rolling landscape which provides pasture for a large flock of sheep.

 What a welcome.
 Three dogs danced, tails wagging, around us as we unpacked the boot of the car.
 They were so pleased to see us and anxious to get some friendly attention in return for their greeting.
 A Collie, a Collie pup and a wee Jack Russell.
 We obliged with pats, tickles behind the ears and bliss… a tickle on the tummy for the Jack Russell who insisted on lying tummy up in submission.